 What about one of the most important assets of any company, its employees?
 Does knowing that the organization they work for is concerned with the greater good motivate them to put more effort into what they do?
 Do socially responsible firms have an advantage in the recruitment of talents?
 Or are corporate social responsibility activities perceived merely as a public relations stunt or as “green washing?”
-True, Google is one of the most attractive employers, but this could be due to many other factors than its stated objective of doing “good things for the world.”
-These other factors, such as working conditions, career prospects, market success, and prestige, are difficult or impossible to control for, so just looking at existing companies is not going to answer these questions.
+Companies concerned with the greater good may be also different in several other dimensions, such as working conditions, career prospects, market success, and prestige, dimensions that are difficult or impossible to control for, so just looking at existing companies is not going to answer these questions.

 To establish convincingly whether workers are motivated by the greater good, many studies have used the methodology of experimental economics.
 Experimental studies have the advantage of determining causal effects in a credible and precise way—in this case, the impact on productivity from linking a job to the greater good.
 Convincing evidence would be very difficult to attain using observational data because people self-select into different types of jobs and their job preferences may be correlated with some other characteristics that affect their productivity but are difficult to account for.
 Moreover, quantifying and comparing output across jobs may prove very challenging.
 Experiments solve these issues by designing easy-to-quantify tasks and randomly allocating participants into different environments.

-However—and confirming the findings of a previous study —whether the charitable donation is linked to productivity through a “charity piece rate” or whether it is a lump sum does not matter for productivity .
+However, whether the charitable donation is linked to productivity through a “charity piece rate” or whether it is a lump sum does not matter for productivity .
 Neither does the amount transferred to the charity.
 In so far as a donation to a charity is included in the compensation package, subjects respond by increasing their effort, but they do not respond to the strength of the social incentive.
 Moreover, the effects of both financial and social incentives are concentrated among subjects initially lacking in motivation to perform the task.
-Individuals with low initial productivity respond very strongly to the introduction of a charitable donation, increasing their productivity almost 30%.
-The presence of social incentives seems to enhance a worker’s identification with the job, providing some meaning to what would otherwise be just a repetitive task.
+Individuals with low initial productivity respond very strongly to the introduction of a charitable donation, increasing their productivity by almost 30%.
+The presence of social incentives seems to enhance a worker's identification with the job, providing some meaning to what would otherwise be just a repetitive task.

 So, subjects respond when social incentives are introduced, but would they be willing to sacrifice some of their private compensation to benefit a charitable cause?
 When given the opportunity, half of the subjects in the study do so, with women more likely to do so than men .
 Comparing the different compensation schemes from the point of view of a firm reveals that engaging in corporate philanthropy increases productivity by less than an equally costly increase in private compensation, but the difference is small.
 Taking into account the other benefits related to corporate social responsibility (including the impact on customers and investors, plus potential tax benefits), it could be contended that corporate philanthropy may be more effective than financial incentives.
 Also, giving subjects the opportunity to choose whether to include a charitable donation in their compensation package is the most effective way to increase performance.